 Sausages in beer gravy is a authentic and original German dish.
 Germany is the country of the best sausage making since centuries.
 The best sausages are made in Germany.
 You probably know the simple version of a boiled and/or fried sausage that you enjoy with a roll or bread and Sauerkraut.
-The recipe today shows an interesting way to cook the sausages: They are served in a beer gravy.
-You would use dark beer, see below what kind of beer to use.
+The recipe today shows an interesting way to cook the sausages: They are served in a beer gravy together with mashed potatoes and Sauerkraut.
+Any other side dish would be delicious too: fried potatoes, Spätzle, red cabbage or dumplings.
+For making the gravy you would use dark beer, see below what kind of beer to use.
 Happy Cooking!

-125 ml beer (preferably dark beer, if the typical Bavarian dark beer is not available, you can use ale, Guinness or Stout instead)
+125 ml beer (preferably dark beer, if the typical Bavarian dark beer is not available, you can use instead ale, Guinness or Stout)

 125 ml water